zhuyu534/FracSim/docs/usage.md

 - **Table**: Human-readable formatted table
 - **CSV**: Comma-separated values, ideal for spreadsheet software or further analysis
 - **JSON**: Structured data format, perfect for programmatic processing and integration
+- **TSV**: Tab separated, machine friendly, can be directly imported by tools such as Excel, R, Python (pandas), etc.

 ### Performance